Oleksandr Muzychko: Death

-On 24 March 2014, Oleksandr Muzychko was shot dead.
+On 24 March 2014, Muzychko was shot dead.
 There are conflicting stories about how this happened.
 An official inquiry concluded he had shot himself twice at the end of a police chase, one bullet scratching his skin and the other into the heart (this one proved to be fatal).
+According to Volodymyr Yevdokymov (Володимир Євдокимов), a former officer of the SSU, Muzychko wounded one of the police officers, was shot and died from his wounds.

 According to Ukrainian MP Oles Doniy, a group of unknown armed people arrived in three Volkswagen minivans and kidnapped Muzychko and five other people from a café near Rivne.
 They murdered Muzychko behind the café with two gunshots to the heart.
 In another telling of Doniy's account, a group of attackers forced Muzychko to halt his car, pulled him out of the vehicle, handcuffed him and shot him.

 According to the interior ministry of Ukraine, Muzychko died in a shoot-out with police in a café in Rivne.
 According to the ministry, the police raided the café to arrest Muzychko, but he opened fire while he tried to flee.
 He was shot when the police returned fire.
 The police were able to capture him and three others, but by the time the paramedics had arrived at the scene, he had died.

 On 25 March, police stated that Muzychko had shot himself.
-This was confirmed by an inquiry by the interior ministry, who concluded he had shot himself in the heart as police tried to bring him to the ground after a chase.
+This was confirmed by an inquiry by the interior ministry, which concluded he had shot himself in the heart as police tried to bring him to the ground after a chase.
 The inquiry also concluded he had fired previously, resulting in a scratch on his skin, and that the police had acted lawfully.

-Reacting to the news about the shooting, Dmytro Yarosh, leader of Right Sector, called for resignation of Interior Minister Arsen Avakov and the arrest of the police officers who came after Muzychko.
-Unknown member of the Right Sector promised to reprisal to the minister for his death.
+Reacting to the news about the shooting, Dmytro Yarosh, leader of Right Sector, called for the resignation of Interior Minister Arsen Avakov and the arrest of the police officers who came after Muzychko.
+An unknown member of the Right Sector promised to take reprisal against the minister for his death.